un-ts/vue-translator/README.md

 import VueTranslator form 'vue-translator'

 Vue.use(VueTranslator, {
-  locale: string,
-  translations: {
+  locale: string, // required for first rendering translations?: {  // If you want to define translations in component, no need to set it on initialize
     [locale: string]: {
       [key:string]: string | array | object
     }
   },
-  defaultLocale: string,
-  merge: Function // `lodash.merge` for example, if you want to use component translator you must pass it })
+  defaultLocale?: string, // when no value can be found in current locale, try to fallback to defaultLocale merge?: Function // `lodash.merge` for example, if you want to use component translator you must pass it })
 ```

+You will get a default translator instance on `Vue.translator`, it is safe to use it on client, but please avoid use it on server, be careful!

 `translations` is often generated via `require.context` provided by `webpack` from `*.{locale}.i18n.json`: